DexterHaslem/vscode-factor/README.md

 - [
 - [1

+## Factor listener integration
+there is a vscode integration available that is not in the latest release (0.97 at time of writing). if you are running factor from **sources** / dev builds, You can do the following to fire up vscode from your scaffold directly:

+	USE: editors.visual-studie-code.factor
+	edit

 All the hard work was already done thanks to the factor/misc/Factor.tmbundle files, This extension was generated from them.
 Thanks to whoever made that!
 All images and factor material is owned by Factor.